How to detect elephant rumbles at scale

 Librosa

-Librosa Logo
+Librosa logo

 We began evaluating spectrogram generation using the librosa library.
 Loading raw audio files proved to be slow because librosa, by default, operates in a single-threaded manner, utilizing only one CPU core.
 Additionally, while generating spectrograms as images is time-consuming, the resulting visuals are highly aesthetic, thanks to the ability to apply various color maps.